jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 2. With **generics** we can define a clear contract on how our schema needs to be defined and at the same time, leverage typescripts type inference and save the user of the library from having to define types themselves.

 3. **Type predicates** are just functions that return a boolean.
-We can define even the most complex validation logic in such a boolean function, and by adding a type predicate to this function we can tell typescript that we made sure that some variable of type `Input` is of a certain `Output` type.
+We can define even the most complex validation logic in such a function, and by adding a type predicate to this function we can tell typescript that we made sure that some variable of type `Input` is of a certain `Output` type.
 This is a simple string type predicate function:

 ```ts
 // `unknown` is our `Input` type